Dino U-Net: Exploiting High-Fidelity Dense Features from Foundation Models for Medical Image Segmentation: Introduction

-In this work, we introduce Dino U-Net, a novel hybrid architecture designed to exploit the superior dense features from DINOv3 for medical image segmentation.
-We propose an encoder built upon a frozen DINOv3 backbone, which uses a specialized adapter to fuse semantic and spatial information.
-We further design a fidelity-aware projection module to ensure that the rich details from the foundation model are effectively preserved and transferred to a U-Net decoder.
-Our central hypothesis is that by effectively harnessing the general-purpose, high-fidelity representations from DINOv3, we can significantly elevate the performance of a U-Net-based segmentation model across a wide spectrum of medical imaging tasks.
+In this paper, we propose Dino U-Net, a novel hybrid architecture designed to fully harness the rich, dense features of DINOv3 for medical image segmentation.
+We construct an encoder using a frozen DINOv3 backbone and introduce a dual-branch DINO Adapter.
+Furthermore, to preserve fine-grained information during feature dimensionality reduction, we design a Fidelity-Aware Projection Module (FAPM).
+This module employs low-rank shared projection and dynamic feature modulation to refine features before projection into the decoder.
+We hypothesize that by leveraging DINOv3’s general high-fidelity representations, U-Net-based segmentation performance can be significantly improved across a wide range of medical imaging tasks.

-Our contributions are as follows: \begin{itemize} \item We propose Dino U-Net, a new architecture that successfully integrates a DINOv3-based encoder with a U-Net decoder. \item We design a new fidelity-aware projection module that preserves the quality of dense features during dimensionality reduction. \item We conduct extensive experiments on seven diverse public datasets, demonstrating that our method achieves state-of-the-art performance and generalizes well across different modalities. \item We show that our approach is highly parameter-efficient and scalable, with performance consistently improving as the foundation model size increases. \end{itemize}
+Our main contributions are as follows: 1) We propose Dino U-Net, a novel architecture that employs a frozen DINOv3 backbone as the encoder integrated with a U-Net decoder.
+2) We design a Fidelity-Aware Projection Module (FAPM) to reduce feature dimensionality while maintaining high fidelity.
+3) We conduct extensive experiments on seven public datasets, demonstrating state-of-the-art performance and strong generalization across modalities.
+4) We show that our method exhibits high scalability, with performance improving as the backbone model scales up.